pykeras/neovim/README.md

 # Neovim Configuration Guide

-Todo:

-- [ ] **update this documentation keybindings.**

 _This is a **starter configuration** for Neovim, featuring a curated selection of the most useful plugins for **Python** and **Rust** development.
-It's designed to be lightweight and easy to customize, providing a strong foundation for both beginners and experienced developers.
-Feel free to tweak or extend it to suit your workflow._
+It's lightweight and highly customizable, suitable for both beginners and advanced users._

 ![main environment](./images/main.png)